willmendesneto/CI-Tools/README.md

 ### Generator:view

-Generate a view file with the specified name in 'application/views' directory
+Generate a view file with the specified name in `application/views` directory

-    php generator:view [names-of-views]
+    php ci-code-generator generator:view [names-of-views]

 ### Generator:model

-Generate a view file with the specified name in 'application/models' directory
+Generate a view file with the specified name in `application/models` directory

-    php generator:model [name-of-model] [methods]
+    php ci-code-generator generator:model [name-of-model] [methods]

 ### Generator:controller

-Generate a view file with the specified name in 'application/controllers' directory
+Generate a view file with the specified name in `application/controllers` directory

-    php generator:controller [name-of-controller] [methods]
+    php ci-code-generator generator:controller [name-of-controller] [methods]

 ### * New features soon